Have you ever been certain you were pregnant only to be crushed by a negative test?

 Wait until you have to pee naturally, and not right after consuming a lot of liquids.
-Just pee normally, following the instructions, and then set the test aside and wait the full amount of time suggested.
+Just pee normally, following the instructions, and then set the test aside and wait the total amount of time suggested.

-It’s always best just to wait patiently, as hard as that may be.
+It’s always best to wait patiently, as hard as that may be.

 3. Wait until at least 24 hours after your period should have started

-When Should I See A Doctor?
+When Should I See a Doctor?